mxw/mxawng/src/collections/_recs/brain/elizabeth-bishop.md

 to be at once more decisive and more orbital.

-representation is fraught work, and too stable a word risks really _capturing_ the subject, which, you know, is really you, or whatever.
+representation is fraught work, and too stable a word risks really _capturing_ the subject, which, you know, is also you, or whatever.

 on a lighter note, peter sacks also taught me the word "poiesis", which i now use all over in the privacy of my own digital organization systems.